nicolasleon/Maintenance/README.md

 **Put the store in maintenance mode**: Check the box to put the store in maintenance mode.

-**Maintenance page name**: the name of the template to be displayed when the maintenance mode is active (See the provided maintenance.html in templates/fontOffice/default folder of the module).
+**Maintenance page name**: the name of the template to be displayed when the maintenance mode is active (See the provided templates in /templates/fontOffice/module_maintenance folder of the module).

 **Reminder message**: a message to display in the store front when the maintenance mode is active.

+**Allowed ips**: Ip addresses that are allowed to see the store in maintenance mode is active (e.g.: "212.127.1.5, 192.135.0.1")

 ## How to use

 Click on "Configure" button and check "Put the store in maintenance mode".
 Define the message displayed to the shop visitors in Reminder message field.

+The maintenance templates are stored in Maintenance/templates/frontOffice/maintenance_module folder.
+There are 3 samples maintenance templates provided (maintenance, simple and light) with the modules.
+Feel free to customize them to best match your store design.

 Save you settings.
 The store is now in maintenance mode.